kstejas2001/my_python_journey/Day_07_Lists_Tuples/Tuple/notes.md

 - **Function return values:** A function can return multiple values bundled together in a single tuple.
 - **Data structures:** Tuples can represent a single record or row of data in a database table.
-- **Storing fixed data:** They are ideal for situations where you need to ensure the data will not change, like the coordinates of a point (x, y).
+- **Storing fixed data:** They are ideal for situations where we need to ensure the data will not change, like the coordinates of a point (x, y).
 - **Using as dictionary keys:** Since they are immutable, tuples can be used as keys in a dictionary, unlike lists.